-One of the biggest problems police officers, security guards, hunters, and soldiers face with their boots is sweat.
-Not only is it uncomfortable, but it also provides the perfect breeding ground for bacteria and fungus, which can cause itching, odors, peeling, cracking, and pain.
-As such, the tips below will help you learn how to keep your feet from sweating in your boots as long as you do not have any medical conditions like hyperhidrosis.
+Sweaty feet is one of the biggest problems police officers, soldiers, hunters, and people who work all day face with their boots.
+Not only is it uncomfortable, but heat and sweat creates the perfect breeding ground for bacteria and fungus, which can cause itching, peeling, cracking, odor, and pain.

 #1 – Choose The Right Boots

 If you work in a high-temperature environment and there is very little chance that you will encounter puddles or other water sources, you should forego the waterproof boots and instead choose warm weather options such as military boots, summer boots, or a lightweight general purpose boot.
-Any of these options are more breathable and lightweight, and they will keep your feet much cooler than their heavier GORE-TEX coated counterparts.
+Any of these options are more breathable and lightweight, so they will keep your feet much cooler than their heavier waterproof or insulated counterparts.

 #2 – Wear Absorbent Socks

-If you find that your feet continue to sweat, even after switching to a lightweight, breathable boot, then you may want to invest in some absorbent socks.
-These are not always thick, and some will actually keep your feet quite cool.
-Remember: the goal is to help wick the moisture away from your feet to help prevent athlete’s foot, odor, and blisters.
+If your feet continue to sweat, even after switching to a lightweight, breathable boot, then make sure you invest in some quality, absorbent socks.
+Cotton is a popular material but is not the best choice for hot feet!
+The goal is to wick the moisture away from your feet to help prevent athlete’s foot, odor, and blisters.
 Better materials include merino wool, polyester, Coolmax, Olefin, and DryMax or a combination of these.
-Even though your socks may end up wet at the end of the day, your feet should remain protected.
+Even though your socks may end up damp at the end of the day, your feet should remain dry and comfortable.

 There is also no reason why you can’t bring extra socks and change them as needed throughout the day when you need a dry pair.